If you decide to have your teeth whitened, it's important that you do everything you can to maximize the longevity of your results.

 The duration of treatment and cost of your smile makeover will vary depending on your dentist, your location, your level of dental insurance, the state of your oral health and the extent of your customized makeover plan.

-A smile makeover may take significantly longer if your dentist identifies any underlying oral health issues before beginning treatment.
+Your treatment may be more expensive and take longer if your dentist identifies any underlying oral health issues before beginning treatment.
 Although these restorative procedures may be covered in part by your dental insurance carrier, you will still pay more for treatment than someone with immaculate oral health.